KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_6_branching_and_the_art_of_collaboration.md

 10. Make changes to the application as instructed in your issue and make sure to save any files you change.

-11. After you've saved your files, in Git Bash or iTerm2, type `git status` to view your changes.
+11. After you've saved your files, in Git Bash or iTerm2, type `git status` to view which files you've changed.

 12. If everything looks good, stage and commit your changes.
 Type `git push origin {{branchname}}` to push to the branch you made, substituting your own branch name.
 Now you have pushed your changes to the _origin_ (that is, to the cloud), to your specific branch.